Gina Torres

-Early life
+Early life, family and education

-Torres was born in New York and grew up in The Bronx.
-Her parents were natives of Cuba, and her father worked as a typesetter for La Prensa and the New York Daily News.
+Torres was born in New York to Catholic Cuban immigrants in The Bronx.
+Her father worked as a typesetter for La Prensa and the New York Daily News.
 Torres speaks fluent Spanish.

-Torres, a mezzo-soprano, began singing at an early age and attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City.
-She also trained in opera and jazz and performed in a gospel choir.
+Torres is a mezzo-soprano.
+She began singing at an early age and attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City.
+She trained in opera and jazz and performed in a gospel choir.
 Torres applied and was accepted to several colleges but could not afford to attend.
-She chose instead to pursue her dream of being a performer.
+She chose instead to pursue a career as an actress.

 Career

 In 2001, Torres won the ALMA Award for Outstanding Lead Actress in a Syndicated Drama Series for her role in Cleopatra 2525.
+She starred as Zoë Washburne in Fox's short-lived Firefly series, which lasted only one season, in 2002.

-In 2004, Torres was nominated for the International Press Academy's Golden Satellite Award for Best Performance by an Actress in a Supporting Role in a Series, Drama, for her role as Jasmine in Angel.
-Her film appearances have included The Matrix Reloaded (2003) and The Matrix Revolutions (2003).
+In 2004, Torres appeared in seven episodes of the third season on 24 as Julia Milliken, a woman who has an affair with the White House Chief of Staff and becomes involved in a presidential scandal.
+In 2005, she was tapped for the pilot episode of Soccer Moms.
+In that same year, Torres was nominated for the International Press Academy's Golden Satellite Award for Best Performance by an Actress in a Supporting Role in a Series, Drama, for her role as Jasmine in Angel.
+Her film appearances have included the science fiction films The Matrix Reloaded and The Matrix Revolutions (both 2003), the drama film Jam (2006), the romantic comedy film I Think I Love My Wife (2007), the independent drama film South of Pico (2007), and the drama film Selah and the Spades (2019).